AmitTurner/Angular-reactive-dynamic-forms-builder/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.

 ## Run development server
+download the src files.

-First run 'node server.js' in the directory. then run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`. the mongoDB server is on the cloud (atlas mongoDB) so it will automatically connect, fetch and get info from it.
+go to the directory from cmd console and type "npm install", wait for it to download all files needed. then open 2 console windows, in one run 'node server.js' in the directory as well.. then in the second run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/` and enjoy!

+the mongoDB server is on the cloud (atlas mongoDB) so it will automatically connect, fetch and get info from it. some code parts are marked off for future use. as it can still be improved.

-for any further question you can get me by email: amitur91@gmail.com
+for any further questions you can get me by email: amitur91@gmail.com

 *If you see the 'potential security vulnerability', please ignore it. it is a known problem in angular about to be fixed by them further in the future.